 clear cell type adenocarcinoma of the endometrium...

-Adenoma malignum of the cervix (or minimal deviation carcinoma / minimal deviation adenocarcinoma) is considered a rare variant of cervical carcinoma.
+Adenoma malignum of the cervix, also refered to as minimal deviation carcinoma / minimal deviation adenocarcinoma, is considered a rare variant of cervical carcinoma.
 It is thought to represent ~1-3% of all cervical adenocarcinomas.

 Adenomatous endometrial hyperplasia is a type of endometrial hyperplasia.